-Hollandaise sauce is a lot like homemade mayo, except instead of oil, we’ll use clarified butter.
-It’s also a warm sauce which makes it a bit easier to mix actually, but you run the risk of over-cooking the eggs which isn’t good.
+Hollandaise sauce is a lot like homemade mayo, except instead of oil, we’ll use melted butter.
+It’s also a warm sauce which makes it a bit easier to mix actually, but you run the risk of over-cooking the yolks which isn’t good.

 There are lots of ways to make this sauce and I’m sure there’s an official cooking school way that I don’t know.
 What I do know is that my way works… so whatever.